fkarg/fkarg.github.io/drafts/seven-habits.md

 - earning money is necessary, but a bigger purpose is required to sustain it
 - necessary for balanced renewal
 - continuous improvement is an upward spiral

+TLDR; Improvement and renewal should happen regular and in more than one dimension in a balanced way to be a sustainable upward spiral.
+Money is important as well, but should never be your focus.

 ### Afterword
 - introduced special keywords: "was that a deposit or withdrawel", "is that